When A Nurse Is Prosecuted For A Fatal Medical Mistake, Does It Make Medicine Safer?

 The phenomenon of criminally charging health care providers after a patient is harmed is rare, "but it grows less unusual every year," says Stephen Hurley, a Wisconsin lawyer who has defended nurses in similar cases and advised hospitals on the topic.

-Most high-profile cases tend to involve death, a significant injury, or a patient well known to the community, he says.
+Most high-profile cases tend to involve death, a significant injury or a patient well-known in the community, he says.
 And prosecutors tend to focus on nurses, he says, rather than physicians or hospital administrators, though he's not sure why.

 Suen Ross, the ANA's director of nursing practice and workplace environment, thinks that it's unusual for health care providers to be charged with a crime after a medical mistake that didn't involve malicious intent or intoxication.
 She calls Vaught's case "unprecedented" because neither of these factors are cited in the CMS report.